JurajKralik/ezlang/README.md

 # EZlang

+This language is a thesis for the software engineering.

 EZ language is interpreted language written in Rust focused on simple syntax like Python with higher performance, building macros and automation of applications.

 The main goal is making a language suitable for education of coding for begginers.

+EZ language syntax focuses on indetation like Python instead of semicolons or curly brackets

 ## Features
 - Types